sinhasam/vaal/README.md

-# VAAL (ICCV 2019)
+# VAAL

-Original Pytorch implementation of "Variational Adversarial Active Learning".
+Original Pytorch implementation of "Variational Adversarial Active Learning" (ICCV 2019).

 ### Requirements
 The required Python3 packages can be installed using